TomoGuide/TomoGuide.github.io/docs/01-some-words-cryo-et/index.md

 ---
 ## Challenges in Cryo-ET

-parent: "Some Words about Cryo-Electron Tomography"
----

-# Challenges in Cryo-ET

 ## **Dose and Radiation Damage**
 Electron radiation damages biological samples.
 The total electron dose must be strictly limited, leading to a lower signal-to-noise ratio (SNR).